Valganciclovir HydrochlorideOther Names: Valcyte, valganciclovir, valganciclovir HCl Drug Class: Opportunistic Infections and Coinfections

 What is valganciclovir hydrochloride?

-Valganciclovir hydrochloride is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of cytomegalovirus retinitis (a viral infection and inflammation of the eye’s retina) in adults with AIDS.
-Valganciclovir is also FDA-approved for the prevention of cytomegalovirus (CMV) disease in certain transplant recipients at high risk for developing CMV diseases.
+Valganciclovir hydrochloride is a prescription medicine approved by the U.S.(FDA) for the treatment of (CMV ) in adults with AIDS.
+Valganciclovir hydrochloride is also FDA-approved for the prevention of CMV disease in recipients of organ transplants who are at risk for CMV diseases.

 Before taking valganciclovir hydrochloride, tell your health care provider: